About Our Service Dogs

 New Horizons Service Dogs, Inc. is a Florida-based, not-for-profit, 501(c)(3) organization that breeds, raises, professionally trains, certifies, and places service dogs with individuals who have mobility and balance problems.
 We have specialized programs for wounded war veterans, veterans with PTSD, and children with autism.
 We also have facility dogs assisting in other working situations such as rehabilitative facilities, nursing homes, and private homes, depending on the dog’s temperament and abilities.

-Since 1995, we have successfully trained and placed almost 700 service dogs with recipients throughout Florida.
+Since 1995, we have successfully trained and placed over 800 service dogs with recipients throughout Florida.
 Our dogs assist individuals by performing daily tasks such as pulling wheelchairs, opening, and closing doors, helping with laundry, turning light switches on and off, retrieving dropped items, bracing, getting a phone in an emergency, and preventing a child with autism from wandering off.